SajjadRahim/TeensySPIFlasher/README.md

-# Teensy 4.1 SPI Flasher by Jak Atackka
+# Teensy 4.0 and 4.1 SPI Flasher by Jak Atackka
 This is a basic utility for reading and writing to flash memory chips that use the SPI interface.
 This was originally written for flashing the NOR chip on a PS4, but it can be adapted to a variety of devices.

 It is partially based on hjudge's [SPIway utility](https://github.com/hjudges/NORway/tree/master), which was originally written for the Teensy 2.0++.